Bánh Chưng Recipe

 • Spices: Salt, sugar, pepper, and shallots.

 Here comes the fun part!
-Let’s learn how to make your yummy Banh Chung.
+Let’s learn how to make your yummy bánh chưng.
 Do note that you should pay great attention to the wrapping steps, especially if you’re cooking this dish for the first time.

-Step 1: Prepare The Leaves And Bamboo Strings
+Step 1: Prepare the Leaves and Bamboo Strings

 Rinse both sides of the Dong leaves carefully and wipe them completely dry.
 The more thoroughly you wash these leaves, the better they will protect the cakes from mold.